Punktum-dk/whois-rest-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+- 3.0 2019-11-25
+  - Support for queries using user handles are no longer supported and the API endpoint `https://whois-api.dk-hostmaster.dk/handle/{userid}` has been removed
+  - Support for queries using roles are not longer supported and the API endpoint `https://whois-api.dk-hostmaster.dk/domain/list/handle/{userid}/role/{role}` has been removed
+  - Support for user handles in domain query result sets have been removed (`registrant_userid`, `query_userid` and `userid`), for API endpoints: `https://whois-api.dk-hostmaster.dk/domain/{domainname}` and `https://whois-api.dk-hostmaster.dk/#query`

 - 2.1 2019-11-19
   - Updated section on rate limiting based on changes to production environment